-Dr. Hanqing Jiang is an Associate Professor in Mechanical and Aerospace Engineering at Arizona State University.
+Dr. Hanqing Jiang is a Professor in Mechanical and Aerospace Engineering at Arizona State University.
 Dr. Jiang received Ph.D. from Tsinghua University in 2001 under the supervisor of Professor Keh-Chih Hwang (黄克智), majoring in Solid Mechanics, and then worked with Professor Yonggang Huang of University of Illinois at Urbana-Champaign.
 His current research interest is the multiphysics modeling and experiments for heterogeneous hard and soft materials, specifically on origami electronics, combined elastomeric materials with thin films for strain sensors, silicon thin films on soft substrates as anodes in lithium ion batteries, and integrated gels and electronics.
 He has published 5 book chapters and 95 peer-reviewed journal papers, including multi-disciplinary journals (Science, PNAS, Nature Communications), materials journals (Advanced Materials, Advanced Energy Materials), nano journals (Nature Nanotechnology, Nano Letters), physics journals (PRL, PRB, APL, JAP), and mechanics journals (JMPS, IJP, IJSS, JAM).
 Many of his papers are among the top cited papers in mechanics and/or mechanical engineering communities.

 Ph.D.
 Solid Mechanics, Tsinghua University – Beijing (2001)